 ESA's ExoMars missions are no exception.
-Schiaparelli is aiming for Meridiani Planum, a relatively smooth, flat region close to the Martian equator and fairly near the current location of NASA's Opportunity rover.
+Schiaparelli landed on Meridiani Planum, a relatively smooth, flat region close to the Martian equator and fairly near the current location of NASA's Opportunity rover.
 Three sites near the equator are currently being investigated for the ExoMars 2020 mission, which will deliver ESA's first planetary rover.

 Almost all of the landers and roving vehicles delivered to Mars since Pathfinder in 1997 have been powered by solar panels.
-Schiaparelli is unusual by carrying only non-rechargeable batteries, so its active life will be limited to only a few Martian days.
-This is because its primary objective is to demonstrate entry, descent and landing technologies.
+Schiaparelli was unusual by carrying only non-rechargeable batteries, so its active life, had it made it intact to the surface, would have been limited to only a few Martian days.
+This is because its primary objective was to demonstrate entry, descent and landing technologies.
 The other exception is the nuclear-powered MSL, which is able to operate regardless of the amount of sunlight.

 The success and duration of the solar-powered surface missions depends upon the availability of sunlight to illuminate the solar cells.